 Why do credit union digital transformation projects fail?

-Failure isn't rare.
-It's predictable.
+Failure is predictable.

 These are multi-million-dollar, multi-year commitments.
 They consume executive attention, board credibility, staff capacity, and member goodwill.